adriel0/MCO1-CEPARCO-GRP1/README.md

 From the resulting data for release mode, we can see that asm (x86-64) is the slowest among the 4 kernels for all values of n that we tried.
 This is because it does not have any form of optimization, and it executes a lot of instructions compared to the other kernels.

-iii.) screenshot of the program output with correctness check (C)

-iv.) screenshot of the program output, including correctness check (x86-64)

-v.) screenshot of the program output, including correctness check (SIMD XMM register)

-vi.) screenshot of the program output, including correctness check (SIMD, YMM register)

 vii.)
 Discuss the problems encountered and solutions made, unique methodology used, AHA moments, etc.